-Body weight and gender influence judgment in the courtroomJanuary 9th, 2013 by Megan Orciari in Overweight and Obesity /
+Body weight and gender influence judgment in the courtroomJanuary 9, 2013 by Megan Orciari in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—In a study that offers insight into the depth of stigmatization of overweight and obese people, researchers at the Yale Rudd Center for Food Policy & Obesity found that weight stigma extends to the courtroom.
 Published online in the International Journal of Obesity, the study shows that a defendant's body weight and gender impact jurors' perceptions of guilt and responsibility.